sematext/logagent-js/docs/index.md

 Logagent doesn't lose data.
 It stores parsed logs to a disk buffer if the network connection to the Elasticsearch API fails.
 Logagent retries shipping logs later, when the network or Elasticsearch is available again.

 ## Outputs
-- bulk inserts to [Logsene](http://sematext.com/logsene) / Elasticsearch API
+- bulk inserts to Elasticsearch and [Logsene](http://sematext.com/logsene) / Elasticsearch API
-- JSON, line delimited JSON and YML to standard output
+- JSON, line delimited JSON and YAML to standard output
+- UDP forwarding to rtail server for realtime log view

 ## Deployment options
 - Deployable as a system service: systemd, upstart (Linux), or launchd (Mac OS X)